Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 Currently, this API supports 8 languages, English, German, Japanese, Spanish, French, Italian, Portuguese, Chinese.
 New languages are coming soon.

-You do not need to specify language code for text analysis. we will automatically detect you r input text languages.
+You do not need to specify language code for text analysis.

 ### Pricing